-Victims of wildfires ravaging parts of California now have until Jan.
-31, 2018, to file certain individual and business tax returns and make certain tax payments, the Internal Revenue Service announced. (more…)
+Hurricane Florence victims in parts of North Carolina and elsewhere have until Jan.
+31, 2019, to file certain individual and business tax returns and make certain tax payments, the Internal Revenue Service announced. (more…)

 The Tax Cuts and Jobs Act (TCJA) didn’t eliminate the individual alternative minimum tax (AMT).
 But the law did draw a silver lining around it.
 Revised rules now lessen the likelihood that many taxpayers will owe substantial taxes under the AMT for 2018 through 2025. (more…)

 The Internal Revenue Service today is advising certain veterans who received disability severance payments after January 17, 1991, and included that payment as income that they should file Form 1040X, Amended U.S. Individual Income Tax Return, to claim a credit or refund of the overpayment attributable to the disability severance payment. (more…)